AissamDjahnine/Dijkstra/README.md

 **Execute the program :**

 There are two ways to excute the Network program  :

 **1/ Using Stations Ids :**

-You can find the Ids of the stations in : **s.csv** file
+You can find the :id: of the stations in : **s.csv** file

         ./Network s.csv c.csv Start_id End_id
 **Example :**